radish-es/casebook-property/content/casebook/governance/schoolboard.md

 facts: The School Board purchased two residential properties, and planned to build a new school on the site.
 They deposited plans with the city architect to create a temporary school in the meantime.
 The Board of Control lobbied City Council to pass a bylaw to rezone the area to prevent a school from being built, and asked the city architect not to approve the plans until then.
 City Council subsequently passed a bylaw zoning the area as strictly residential.
 issue: Whether the school board had acquired rights to build a school notwithstanding the bylaw.
 held: The bylaw extinguished the School Board's right to build a school on the property.
 The School Board had not been using the property as a school, and any potential right to have the permit approved was negated by the bylaw.
+description: The School Board purchased two residential properties, and planned to build a new school on the site.
+They deposited plans with the city architect to create a temporary school in the meantime.
+The Board of Control lobbied City Council to pass a bylaw to rezone the area to prevent a school from being built, and asked the city architect not to approve the plans until then.
+City Council subsequently passed a bylaw zoning the area as strictly residential.
 public: true
 sources:
   - source_name: CanLII